Built-in options

 built-in options can be

-shared libraries in the main project, but static link a subproject, or
+shared libraries in the main project and statically linking a subproject,

 cannot.

-Most of the time this would be used either by the parent project by
+Most of the time, this would be used either in the parent project by

 setting subproject's default_options (e.g. subproject('foo', default_options: 'default_library=static')